HarvestMondello/Colorado-climbing-route-analysis/docs/routes/eldo/naked-edge.md

 ### Fastest Known Time (FKT)
 - These FKT's are up to date as of as of **9/15/2025**
-- The rules: Bridge-to-Bridge (the center of the South Boulder Peak footbirdge) , any style of roped climbing.
+- The rules: Bridge-to-Bridge (the center of the South Boulder Peak footbridge) , any style of roped climbing.
 All konwn FKT's on this route involve soloing the approach (YDS 5.8), simul climb the route using Micro Traxion or comparable devices to protect the second and take the East Slab (4th class) descent.
 - **Stefan Griebel** & **Joe Kennedy** have the current FKT at "22:44 B2B" set October 26th, 2022.
 - [Video of Naked Edge - FKT 22:44 B2B](https://vimeo.com/764407847)
 - [GPS Verification of Naked Edge FKT - 22:44 B2B ](https://www.strava.com/activities/8004442835#3019063963637264876)